 Religion: Despite the best of intentions, religions can sometimes contain a subtle (or not so subtle) undercurrent of fear woven into their teachings.
 The concepts of original sin, divine judgement, God’s wrath, or eternal punishment can create a mental environment burdened in worry and anxiety over your worthiness and whether your actions will result in divine retribution or karmic punishment.
 Your fate in the afterlife can loom like a specter in the back of your mind, subtly influencing your thoughts and behavior.

 Spirituality: By contrast, spirituality typically discards the vestiges of fear and worry in favor of a more loving, compassionate approach to life—and death.
-Spirituality embraces a consciousness-based worldview that supports all beings on their path to awakening in unconditional love.
+Spirituality embraces a consciousness-based worldview that supports all human beings on their path to awakening in unconditional love and kindness.
 Your choices and behavior are guided not by fear of punishment, but rather by a desire to end suffering and create a peaceful and loving world for all.